rrearai/Projects/README.md

 # Projects
-A repository for Thariq Afriansyah's code projects
+A repository for Muhammad Thariq Afriansyah's code projects